 Papa Doc's concordat (1966)

-This concordat let Dr. François Duvalier (“Papa Doc”) nominate seven key churchmen, thus ensuring their personal loyalty to him.
+This concordat let Dr. François Duvalier (“Papa Doc”) nominate seven key clerics, thus ensuring their personal loyalty to him.
 It also stipulates that future appointments should be “preferentially to members of the indigenous clergy”.
 Both these measures helped bring the Haitian church under Papa Doc’s control.

 This concordat says delicately that the parties do not “modify their points of view with regard to the interpretation of Article 4” when it comes to the appointment of clerics immediately below the ranks of bishop and archbishop.
 In other words where it applies to bishops and archbishops, the parties do change the “interpretation of Article 4” — to the point of suspending it.